-This Sparkiling Cranberry White Chocolate Cake is no doubt a new favorite – especially for Christmas!
+This Sparkling Cranberry White Chocolate Cake recipe is no doubt a new favorite – especially for Christmas!
 The cake is incredibly moist and flavorful and the cranberries add the prefect burst of fruity flavor.
-The white chocolate icing compliments the cake wonderfully.
-And the sparkling cranberries on top are beautiful and make it look like is just snowed.
-If I can’t get a white Christmas down here in the South, I’ll have a sparkling white cake. 🙂

 This weekend was crazy busy, but so fun!
 We finally started turning our “formal living room” into my office.
 We’d already cleared the room, so this weekend we steam cleaned the carpets and got the main pieces of furniture.
 I still want to get a few other things and some decorative pieces, but the big stuff is there and I’m ready to get organized!